-- The result of the Monte Carlo process in partly shadowed regions.
-The induced effect can be seen in the AMARTIS image [Fig. 8(a)]: The values along column 9 are not homogeneous as they should be, with fluctuations around 16% of the radiance values. - 2) The scene triangulation.
-This induces some artifacts on the computed radiances, mainly around the shadow/light transitions.
+- The result of Monte Carlo in partly shadowed regions.
+The induced effect can be seen in the AMARTIS image (Figure 8.a): values along column 9 are not homogeneous as they should be, with fluctuations around 16% of the radiance values. - The scene triangulation.
+This induces some artefacts on the computed radiances, mainly around the shadow/light transitions.
 These errors can hardly be quantified.
-However, a simulation made on the smallest scene showed that, by increasing the number of triangles, the global error Err_L decreases by 28%.
+However, a simulation made on a smallest scene showed that, by increasing the number of triangles, the global error Err_L decreases by 28%.